 Eclecticism in your own office

-To give a little bit of everything and a lot of space to the imagination: Vibrant colors, lots of them Textures and style mixes from vintage to ethnic are combined in an electric style.
-For some, such rooms seem overloaded, but if the styles are skilfully combined with one another, an atmospheric overall picture can emerge despite the many pieces.
-Creative minds are sure to never run out of ideas here.
+A little bit of everything while giving the imagination a great deal of space Vibrant colours, many textures and style mixes from vintage to ethnic are combined in the electric style.
+For some, such rooms seem overloaded, but if the styles are successfully combined, an atmospheric overall picture can emerge despite the many pieces.
+Creative minds will certainly never run out of ideas here.

 Trend tip: It is important not to forget the storage space with all the decorative pieces.
-Functionality is everything, especially in a small home office.
+Especially in a small home office, functionality is everything.

 Setting up a co-working space: many heads in one room

-In times like these, we are usually not at home alone.
-The partner, the children or the roommate also need space for their work materials.
-Some prefer to work in peace behind closed doors, but so-called co-working is also a big topic these days.
-Where colleagues otherwise work side by side, people from different work areas can come together in co-working spaces and work independently of one another - and can thus benefit from themselves.
-If you want to set up a co-working space yourself, you should make sure that there is enough work space for everyone.
-Stacks of paper can be stowed away in organizers or drawers, for example.
-Functional and modular furniture is particularly popular here.
+In times like these, we are usually not alone at home.
+The partner, the children or the flatmate also need space for their work materials.
+Some prefer to work quietly behind closed doors, but so-called co-working is also a big topic nowadays.
+Where colleagues usually work side by side, co-working spaces allow people from different work areas to come together and work independently from each other - enabling them to benefit from each other.
+If you want to set up a co-working space yourself, you should make sure that there are sufficiently large working areas for everyone.
+Stacks of paper, for example, can be stowed away by organisers or drawers.
+Above all, functional and modular furniture is the trend here.

-Last but not least - solve the space problem in the home office
+Last but not least - solving the space problem in the home office

-Not only work, but also all of your private life has been taking place in one place since the beginning of the pandemic.
-Many are overwhelmed by the mixing of work and private life.
-That is why a separation of the workplace and the chill area is particularly important - both spatially and mentally.
+Not only work, but also the entire private life takes place in one place since the beginning of the pandemic.
+Many are overwhelmed when mixing work with private life.
+That is why it is particularly important to separate the workplace from the chill area - both spatially and mentally.

 But not everyone has enough space to set up a separate study.
-So-called multispaces make it possible to use the space for several purposes.
-Intelligent micro workstation solutions or modular furniture that can be quickly adapted to the different uses of the living space make separation possible, for example in your own living room.
-In addition, small niches, wardrobes or storage rooms can be converted into functional home offices.
+So-called multispaces make it possible to use the room for several purposes.
+Intelligent micro-workspace solutions or even modular furniture that can be quickly adapted to the different uses of the living space make the separation possible, for example in one's own living room.
+In addition, small alcoves, wardrobes or storage rooms can be converted into functional home offices.